vrnvu/go-sql/README.md

 - cli: the cli sets the target, number of workers, timeout and input IO (stdin or file).
 - csv reader / query generator: reads our input IO and generates queries, streams them to our worker pool as they are generated.
-- worker pool: loadbalances to workers, the worker makes the http request and publishes results to a channel, aggregates metrics collected from the results
+- worker pool: load balances to workers, the worker makes the http request and publishes results to a channel, aggregates metrics collected from the results

 Worker details: